 - Supplemental feeding: Hunting over bait is illegal in Virginia, and feeding deer for any reason is illegal statewide from September 1 to the first Saturday in January (4VAC15-40-285).
 Further, it is illegal to feed deer year-round in Buchanan, Clarke, Dickenson, Frederick, Shenandoah, Warren, and Wise counties (including the cities and towns within) and in any city, town, or county during any deer or elk hunting season.
 Biologists across the United States and Canada have voiced concerns about the increased risk of disease transmission, negative health impacts, adverse behavioral changes, and habitat degradation associated with supplemental feeding of deer and other wildlife.

 - Quality Deer Management (QDM): In general, VDGIF encourages management of quality deer populations though volunteer initiatives like DMAP rather than through mandatory antler restrictions.
 Over 85% of DMAP cooperators report that they practice QDM on their land.
-One county (Shenandoah), 3 wildlife management areas, and 1 military installation with quota hunts have mandatory special antler restrictions to limit the harvest of bucks.
+Several counties, several wildlife management areas, and a military installation with quota hunts have mandatory special antler restrictions to limit the harvest of bucks.

 - Deer damage and population control: Deer-vehicle collisions and deer damage to agricultural and residential property continue to increase in Virginia, primarily due to burgeoning human and deer populations.
 These problems are most acute in urban and suburban areas where traditional hunting methods are less applicable due to safety concerns, declining hunter numbers, and limited hunter access to properties where hunting is allowed.
 Deer impacts to ecosystems (e.g., forest regeneration, ground-dwelling birds) are a concern in certain areas with poor habitat and high deer populations.
 VDGIF has implemented innovative programs such as urban archery hunting, kill permits, DCAP, and DPOP to address these problems, but the challenge can only be met with involvement of hunters, landowners, and other citizens.